Now that you have formed your retirement plan committee with all the right representatives, you’re good to go, right?

-You should also adopt what is called a “Committee Charter”.
-The committee charter operates in conjunction with the plan’s retirement committee.
-The charter committee is formed to provide an established foundation for any on-going grievances as well as the allocation of fiduciary responsibilities which are implied in the operation of your retirement plan.
+Forming a retirement plan committee, even if all the right representatives are selected, is only the first step.
+You should also adopt a “Committee Charter,” which operates in conjunction with the plan’s retirement committee and the associated best practices.
+The charter committee is formed to provide an established foundation for any ongoing grievances as well as the allocation of fiduciary responsibilities which are important to the operation of your retirement plan.

 ERISA + COMMITTEE CHARTERS

-A committee charter, should be consistent with ERISA principles and fiduciary objectives, such as; maintaining any exclusive benefits for plan participants and their beneficiaries.
-The charter should also carefully execute fiduciary responsibilities and diversify investment options while ensuring the plan operations are in conformity with the plan documents and any applicable laws.
+A committee charter should be consistent with ERISA principles and fiduciary objectives such as maintaining any exclusive benefits for plan participants and their beneficiaries.
+The charter should also carefully define fiduciary responsibilities and require diversified investment options while ensuring the plan operations conform with the plan documents and any applicable laws.

 THE CHARTER COMMITTEE AND THE BOARD

-Your Charter committee will describe your Board’s authority to delegate the responsibilities of fiduciary as well as any other committee responsibilities.
+Your Charter will describe your committee’s authority to delegate the responsibilities of fiduciary as well as any other responsibilities.
 No “one-person” or “group of people” can manage everything your plan needs to be a successful retirement plan.
-By delegating, you ensure the duties of the plan sponsorship are the result of completed and timely duties of the plan sponsorship working together as a team.
+By delegating, you ensure all required duties can be completed timely and that they are coordinated across all individuals assisting in plan administration.

-While monitoring investment options that are available is very often delegated to the plan’s finance department, the assistance of an investment adviser may be critical to the management of the plan.
-Therefore, it’s vitally important that the committee charter clearly list all responsibilities of each member and any delegates that will be executing responsibilities.
+While monitoring available investment options may be delegated to the sponsor’s finance department, the assistance of an investment adviser may be used to assist in the evaluation of plan investment returns.
+It is important to clearly define the responsibilities of those inside and outside the organization so there is no missed steps or confusion over rules.
+Ensure your committee charter clearly list all responsibilities of each member and any delegates that will be executing responsibilities.

 401(k) PLAN CHARTER COMMITTEE MEETINGS

-A committee charter will also recommend the frequency of committee meetings to review and discuss the plans operations.
-These meeting are generally set-up to occur quarterly.
-There may be a need for more frequent meetings in the event of an extraordinary economic market circumstance or other organization activities.
+A committee charter will also recommend the frequency of committee meetings to review and discuss the plan’s operations.
+These meetings are generally set up to occur quarterly.
+There may be a need for more frequent meetings in the event of an extraordinary economic market circumstance or other organizational activities.
 To ensure that all committee members attend meetings regularly, a committee chairperson will be appointed to preside over the meetings.

 All Insights